Viktor Selikhov: Crime spree

-In an attempt to catch the murderer, the policemen examined all reported case of rape and checked every registered sex offender in the area, but to no avail.
+In an attempt to catch the murderer, the policemen examined all reported cases of rape and checked every registered sex offender in the area, but to no avail.
 Even with the surviving victims' testimonies to help develop an identikit, it proved to be futile, as he attacked them from behind and they were unable to give an accurate, consistent description.
 At one point, it was even suggested that the perpetrator might have necrophilic tendencies, but this theory was thrown out of the window when all the local psychiatric wards confirmed that their patients were kept under watch.
 Security around the capital was tightened, but this also led to the spread of rumors of a maniac roaming the area: as a result, women refused to work night shifts or walk home alone at night, and several enterprises from the city sent a letter to the Communist Party of Kirghizia, urging them to catch the elusive "demon".
 In response, the police chief in charge of the investigation, I. Skorin, was pressured to allocate all resources to solving the case, with Skorin using all of his manpower and 300 druzhinniks to help with the capture, but to no avail.
 On June 1, Selikhov struck again, attacking nurse Rimma Pryadkina near a brick factory late at night.
 However, he was discovered while undressing the victim, and subsequently fled.

 In a desperate attempt to capture their murderer, operatives of both sexes were disguised as couples and patrolled the parks around Frunze and Alamüdün.
 When it became clear that the offender was aware of their plan, since no attacks had taken place, the plan was dropped.
 On June 15, the final attack was reported: a young married couple had been attacked just outside Leninsky.
 Both of them had been hit from behind with a blunt object, with the husband, Yuri Perepyolkin, surviving, but his wife was dragged away, raped and then strangled in a nearby field.
 After killing Mrs. Perepyolkin, her killer stole two watches.
 Not long after, the killer tried to strike again, attacking a trio of druzhinniks, knocking out one of the men, but was warded off by the second, Nikolai Romanenko.
 While fleeing, the "demon" dropped his axe, which would later be used to track him down.